The Nest: Is the 2020 Movie Based on Real Life?

 There are striking similarities between Scarlett O’Hara in ‘Gone With the Wind’ and Allison O’Hara (Carrie Coon) in ‘The Nest.’
 Both strong and driven women are determined to do whatever is necessary to ensure their family’s survival.
 Like Scarlett, Allison is also a layered character.
 While she reflects the social values of her times, she is outspoken and is her own person.
 Allison can be glamorous and, at the same time, does not hesitate to do physical work.

-Sean is also interested in looking at how people tend to get stuck in a cycle, knowingly or unknowingly.
+Sean is also interested in looking at how people get stuck in a cycle, knowingly or unknowingly.
 One can’t help but draw parallels between what Rory does and addiction- both destroy the individual and their relationships.
-The fact that Allison hides money from Rory and questions his decisions bring this out clearly.
+The fact that Allison hides money from Rory and questions his decisions brings this out clearly.
 She also raises concerns that the family has moved at least three times in the last ten years.
 Rory’s patterns are not very different from someone addicted to gambling.
 All these elements are incredibly relatable, and one can see why you would think that the story could be true.

 Read More: Best Psychological Thriller Movies